We focus on four complex health issues more prevalent in urban areas

 We want to hear from you.

-Kamna works on the preparatory work for our adolescent mental health programme.
+Kamna leads our children's mental health programme.

 She comes to us from Paul Hamlyn Foundation, where she worked in policy and advanced the organisation’s Diversity, Equity and Inclusion learning journey.
 Prior to that, she worked at The National Lottery Community Fund.
 She began her career working at Newham Asian Women’s Project (Now, London Black Women’s Project), working with young women and girls to build confidence and self-esteem while conducting research and delivering training for statutory service providers to raise awareness about the culturally specific issues impacting on Asian women’s health and wellbeing.